 Schedule HVAC Maintenance

 Having your HVAC system checked and properly maintained is the perfect way to keep it running efficiently.
 Preventative maintenance includes a thorough inspection and cleaning of the system.
 During maintenance, your service technician will make sure everything is working properly and notify you of areas where you can improve efficiency.
 By scheduling maintenance, you’ll reduce energy and repair costs.

 Dirty ducts inhibit the free flow of air through your HVAC system.
 That same dirt can cause components to strain and wear out faster, too.
 To protect your HVAC system and indoor air quality, invest in a duct cleaning service this winter.
 It’s the best time to do so since you rely on it much less now than in the spring, summer and fall months.

 Slightly lowering your hot water temperature to 120 degrees will help you save up to 10 percent on your energy bills.
 Before changing the water temperature, make sure your appliances will still operate properly.
 You can also help your water heater warm up more quickly by ensuring that your hot water pipes are properly insulated.
 Pay special attention to those attached to the water heater.

 Address Any Drafty Areas

 Heating the air in your home at night can be costly.
-Therefore, you want to make sure you’re not wasting that energy via cracks or drafty areas.
+Therefore, make sure you’re not wasting that energy via cracks or drafty areas.
 Make sure to seal your windows and block drafts that come from under or around doors.
 As a result, you’ll keep heated air in and cold air out.

 Image provided by Shutterstock